Cut Costs, Not Corners: 7 Money-Saving Tips for Runners

 Use a cash-back credit card to pay for your races.

 If your company doesn’t offer these types of benefits, you can still earn some cash back or reward points with the Citi Double Cash Card.
 It gives you 1% cash back as you make purchases and another 1% as you pay off your card.
-The Chase Freedom Unlimited Card gives you 1.5% cash back on every purchase, plus you get a $150 bonus after you spend $500 in the first three months of opening your account.
+The Chase Freedom Unlimited Card gives you 5% back on all travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1.5% on all other purchases, plus you get a $200 bonus after you spend $500 in the first three months of opening your account.

 For more info on getting the most out of your credit cards, check out our roundup of the best cash back cards currently on the market!